Picture taken from Ernesto Sanchez’s guest post, “The Journey of 1000 Moons”

 - You would feel trapped and extremely angry.

-Anxiety is a Programming Problem not a Psychological Problem
+Anxiety is a Programming Problem

 The changes to the central nervous system during chronic pain present a programming problem rather than a psychological Problem.